lmc297/BTyper/README.md

 Comma-separated list of k-mer sizes to be used for SPAdes (all values must be odd, less than 128 and listed in ascending order).
 Optional argument for use with ILLUMINA reads (-\-type pe, -\-type se, -\-type sra, or -\-type sra-get).
 BTyper passes this parameter to the -k option in SPAdes.
 Default is set to 77.
 Note: We recommend selecting optimum k-mer size(s) for your specific data set by consulting the SPAdes documentation.
 Currently, SPAdes recommends using -k 21,33,55,77 for 150 bp ILLUMINA paired-end reads, and -k 21,33,55,77,99,127 for 250 bp ILLUMINA paired-end reads.

+**-\-amr/-a [True or False]**
+Antimicrobial resistance gene detection.
+Detects antimicrobial resistance genes using the ARG-ANNOT antimicrobial resistance gene database clustered at an identity of 0.8 using cd-hit-est.<sup>*</sup> Reports genes present at greater than specified percent identity/coverage thresholds.
+Default is set to True.

+**-\-amr_p  [integer between 0 and 100]**
+Minimum percent nucleotide identity for antimicrobial resistance gene detection.
+Optional argument for use with antimicrobial resistance gene detection (-\-amr True).
+Specify the minimum percent nucleotide identity needed for an antimicrobial resistance gene to be considered present in a sequence.
+Default is set to 75.

+**-\-amr_q  [integer between 0 and 100]**
+Minimum nucleotide query coverage for antimicrobial resistance gene detection.
+Optional argument for use with antimicrobial resistance gene detection (-\-amr True).
+Specify the minimum percent query coverage needed for an antimicrobial resistance gene to be considered present in a sequence.
+Default is set to 50.

+<sup>*</sup>The antimicrobial resistance (AMR) gene detection method employed by BTyper is similar to the one described in <a href="https://www.ncbi.nlm.nih.gov/pubmed/28389536">Carroll, et al.; rather than using the reduced database described in the manuscript, BTyper uses the full <a href="https://www.ncbi.nlm.nih.gov/pubmed/24145532">ARG-ANNOT</a> antimicrobial resistance gene database, clustered at 80% identity using <a href="http://weizhongli-lab.org/cd-hit/">cd-hit-est</a> and selects the best-matching AMR allele from each AMR gene cluster (as was done by <a href="https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-014-0090-6">Inouye, et al.</a>).

 ------------------------------------------------------------------------